bulkypanda/BingChatAnywhere/README.md

 # Bing Chat Anywhere

+This extension only works if you have access to Bing Chat on your Microsoft Account.

 A simple web browser extension that allows you to access Bing Chat on unsupported browsers.
 This extension works only on chromium browsers (Edge, Chrome, Opera etc.)

 ## Adding the Extension